 Angie Picker, a 28-year-old aspiring model and former exotic dancer, was found dead in a bathtub in her Royal Oak home a year ago.
 But the mystery over what happened remains, and closure is elusive for friends and family who still mourn the loss.

 Picker, who was described by loved ones as beautiful inside and out, was found unresponsive after a 911 call on April 14, 2011.
-Her death was ruled a drowning – and later a homicide.

 While Picker's friends and family still wait for answers, they remember her as someone who was adventurous, but who was on the verge of making serious changes in her life.